These events took place in February, 2006

 (Note: Nicholson sold the 5,800-square-foot Victorian house in 2013 for $11 million, marked down $4 million from the initial asking price when he listed it the year before.)

 “What’s remarkable is you’ve got all this money and all this intellectual power here.
 You have people come to discuss the world’s problems, and they can’t even get the snow plowed,” said David Trombetta, a long-time resident who recalls watching a motorcade bearing Margaret Thatcher and the first President Bush pass by on Main Street.
 “You should be able to build an ideal community here.
 It isn’t that.
 There’s a lot of petty politics.”

-Trombetta glances out the window and smiles.
+Trombetta glances out the window of the Tyrolean and smiles.
 “Still, you can walk outside and it’s a beautiful powder day.
 That’s what built this place.
 That’s the equalizer.”

 In search of the shrine